 Q: Can I ‘fast-track’ my degree by overloading and/or taking courses in the summer?

 A: A student will graduate at the convocation ceremony following the completion of their degree requirements.
 Generally, it isn’t likely that a student can complete their program any faster then the normal completion time.
 In the summer, only electives are typically offered and overloading should be requested only in special circumstances (e.g. one extra course needed in final year to graduate on time).
-If you wish to discuss your degree progress, please contact your advising office.
+If you wish to discuss your degree progress, please contact the advising office.

 Q: Can I take an extra year to finish my degree?